cloudmesh-community/book/chapters/bigdata/applications/overview.md

 #### Implications for Scientific Method

-We discuss the emergences of a new fourth methodology for scientific research based on data driven inquiry.
+We discuss the emergencies of a new fourth methodology for scientific research based on data driven inquiry.
 We contrast this with third \~\~ computation or simulation based discovery - methodology which emerged itself some 25 years ago.